anchoranalysis/anchoranalysis.github.io/pages/download.md

 Anchor can be downloaded as a distribution ([zip](https://github.com/anchoranalysis/anchor-assembly/releases/download/0.1-prerelease/anchor-prerelease-0.1.zip) or [tar.gz](https://github.com/anchoranalysis/anchor-assembly/releases/download/0.1-prerelease/anchor-prerelease-0.1.tar.gz)).
 This must be unpacked into a directory, followed by setting some environment variables.

-Please download the [latest version](https://github.com/anchoranalysis/anchor-assembly/releases/download/0.1-prerelease/anchor-prerelease-0.1.zip) from GitHub and then follow the [Installation Guide](installation.html).
+Please download the [latest version](https://github.com/anchoranalysis/anchor-assembly/releases/download/0.1-prerelease/anchor-prerelease-0.1.zip) from GitHub.

 {% include warning.html content="Anchor is currently only available pre-alpha, due to ongoing [project status](/index.html#projectStatus)." %}

+{% include tip.html content="After downloading, please follow the [Installation Guide](installation.html)." %}

 ## Licensing {#licensing}

-Most components of Anchor are licensed under the permissive open-source MIT License, but a small number rather under the less-permissive GPLv3.
+Most components of Anchor are licensed under the permissive open-source MIT License.
+A small number are licensed under the less-permissive GPLv3.
 As a hybrid of both, the Anchor distribution is GPLv3 licensed.
 Please see the `LICENSE.txt` in each repository and distribution.

 ## Acknowledgements